Uboa: Music

 In a very positive review of The Origin of My Depression by the critic Anthony Fantano, her sound was described as a "cerebral dive" into Xandra's most negative and intense feelings of being a transgender woman...via "intense feelings of abandonment...expressed through intense soundscapes...and walls of distortion", culminating in a wide expanse of styles and soundscapes.
 Metcalfe has said of the album's sound, "I always associated sadness in music with sparseness, barrenness and quietness.
 I wanted to signify empty space musically.
 Hence why the harsh noise is few and far between, and I think a little more effective because of all the sparseness it contrasts with".
 Comparing the two albums, Metcalfe has said "Originally I was worried 'The Origin of My Depression' wasn't "Uboa" enough because of how restrained and sparse it is as a record."

 She describes the writing process for My Depression as having "little conscious intentionality, it was mostly an intuitive process of writing.
 Nothing was planned out, and a lot of the songs were improvisations refined into compositions, usually after several attempts.
-“Detransitioning” took countless attempts to get right, whereas “An Angel of Great and Terrible Light” came out of nowhere."
+"Detransitioning" took countless attempts to get right, whereas "An Angel of Great and Terrible Light" came out of nowhere."

 Uboa named Jenny Hval, Planning for Burial, and producers Geoff Barrow & Ben Salisbury's collaborative score for the 2018 film Annihilation as influences for The Origin of My Depression.

+Etymology

 The name "Uboa" is taken from a name given by fans to a secret character in the 2004 video game Yume Nikki.
-When asked about the influence of video games on her music, Uboa stated in an interview with New Noise Magazine that "the baseline drones in “Phthalates” and “Jawline” were inspired by Nine Inch Nails’ soundtrack to the original Quake", and that she "accidentally started making music by trying to write soundtracks for [video games]."
+When asked about the influence of video games on her music, Uboa stated in an interview with New Noise Magazine that "the baseline drones in "Phthalates" and "Jawline" were inspired by Nine Inch Nails’ soundtrack to the original Quake", and that she "accidentally started making music by trying to write soundtracks for [video games]."

 Personal life

 Uboa's music often reflects her struggles with her transgender identity, reflected in her music via the juxtaposition of emotional ambient music and harsh white noise.
 In an April 2019 interview she described the sources of her mental pain as including "mistaken identity, failed relationships and inability to love, joblessness, boredom, structurelessness, psychosis...[and] anxiety."
 Shortly after the release of The Origin of My Depression, Metcalfe was diagnosed with autism and ADHD.
 She has said, "the origin of my depression was nothing other seeing myself as 'broken' for being autistic, ADHD and trans."

+On the 26th of May 2026, Metcalfe announced her ME/CFS diagnosis to her Instagram account.